Mcublog/python_some_scripts/README.md

 # python_some_scripts
 Python simple scripts

-start_firmware -- Copy and reanme some files.
+start_firmware -- Copy and rename some files.
 Also call .cmd file.